mcore1976/cc1101-tool/README.md

     const char password[] = "password";      // Change to your Router Password

-Scenario for WIFI / telnet connection when ESP8266 is WIFI client :
+Example scenario for WIFI / telnet connection when ESP8266 is WIFI client :
-   ESP8266 + CC1101 WIFI client at 192.168.43.100 --> Smartphone #1 wifi tethering / wifi access point at 192.168.43.1  <-- Smartphone #2 WIFI client / Connectbot - telnet to 192.168.43.100
+   ESP8266 + CC1101 WIFI client at 192.168.43.100   <->   Smartphone #1 wifi tethering / wifi access point at 192.168.43.1    <->  Smartphone #2 WIFI client / Connectbot - telnet to 192.168.43.100

-02.09.2023
+08.09.2023
-- WIFI Access Point mode to ESP8266 board added - there is a separate source code version.
+- WIFI Access Point mode to ESP8266 board added - there is a separate source code version with wifi-ap in the name.
 Before uploading the code you can change an IP address to the module and  SSID for your ESP8266 board.
-Default is SSID "cc1101" and IP address for telnet "192.168.1.100"
+Default is SSID "cc1101" and IP address for telnet "192.168.1.100".
+This is the simplest scenario, use Connectbot and Telnet protocol to connect to CC1101 board over TCP port 23.

 Known Bugs : sometimes RX command does not work correctly after many big frames have been received (in packet mode, not in async mode).
 This may be due to some memory leak in SmartRC library.
 Still checking what is the reason.